 - Go to the FILE tab.

-- It will open a left pane window.
+- It will open a left-pane window.
 There are a lot of options available in this pane.
-Refer below screenshot.
+Refer to the below screenshot.

-- Click on Save As option as shown below.
+- Click on the Save As option, as shown below.

-- Now you need to select where you want to save the file in the system.
-Refer below screenshot.
+- Now you need to select where to save the file in the system.
+Refer to the below screenshot.

 - I have selected the Desktop for saving this file as a destination.

-- Under File name field, give the file name for the workbook.
+- Under the File name field, give the file name for the workbook.

-- Under Save as type field, we need to choose the file format.
+- Under the Save as type field, we need to choose the file format.

-- Click on Save as type filed, it will open a list of format as shown in below screenshot.
+- Click on Save as type filed; it will open a list of formats, as shown in the below screenshot.

-- Choose the file format and click on the Save button for saving the file.
+- Choose the file format and click the Save button to save the file.

 - It will save the file with the extension.